 With all the festivals, concerts and ball games that go into the evening hours, be very cautious when crossing streets.
 There is increased traffic, unfamiliar traffic control patterns and even impaired drivers.
 Cross streets at lighted crosswalks and wait for the direction of the signal or traffic control professionals.

 Law enforcement understands that many people have the best interests of themselves and others when choosing not to drive a motor vehicle impaired.
 But scooters, bicycles and other powered vehicles are not a safe alternative to driving a car or truck while impaired.
-These transportation devices can be just as dangerous as getting behind the wheel of a motor vehicle and in Colorado, the DUI laws apply to bicycles, low powered scooters and even pedestrians and equestrian riders.
+These transportation devices can be just as dangerous as getting behind the wheel of a motor vehicle, and in Colorado, the DUI laws apply to bicycles, low-powered scooters and even pedestrians and equestrian riders.
 When it comes to the need to get somewhere when you are impaired, put your safety in the hands of a sober driver.
 Don’t cut corners and attempt to “MacGyver” your way home.

 Throughout the summer, public safety providers from Colorado State Patrol, Grand Junction Police Department, Grand Junction Fire Department, City of Grand Junction, Colorado Department of Transportation, Colorado Mesa University, Mesa County School District 51 and Bureau of Land Management are teaming up to bring our communities Summer Safety Education Tips.
 We hope everybody has a safe and enjoyable 2025 summer.